Manz

 Manz AG (formerly Manz Automation) is a German multinational engineering company active in the fields of automation, laser processesing, metrology, wet chemistry and roll-to-roll processing.
-These technologies are applied in the three strategic business units "Electronics", "Solar" and "Energy Storage".
+Manz AG bundles its activities into two reporting segments: Mobility & Battery Solutions and Industry Solutions.
+The focus in the Mobility & Battery Solutions segment is on production of lithium-ion batteries.
+The Industry Solutions reporting segment is responsible for assembly and production of electronic components and devices, power and consumer electronics, and components for the electric powertrain.

 Headquartered in Reutlingen, Baden-Württemberg, the company has additional production centres in Tübingen as well as international manufacturing sites in Hungary, Italy, Slovakia, China and Taiwan.
 There are additional sales and service branches in the United States, South Korea and India.

-Manz has developed a significant presence in the solar photovoltaic industry.
-Its activities in this sector focus on the development and supply of integrated systems for the production of CIGS thin-film solar modules.
+Manz had developed a significant presence in the solar photovoltaic industry.
+Its activities in this sector focused on the development and supply of integrated systems for the production of CIGS thin-film solar modules.
 In 2010 the company established a partnership with Würth Solar (part of the Würth industrial group) for the exclusive licensing of its CIGS solar cell production technology.
 After the acquisition of the CIGS modules innovation line of Würth Solar in January 2012, technology licenses were also transferred to the company on an unrestricted basis.
 In September 2012, Manz presented a CIGS solar module, which was produced on a mass production line and has a 14.6 percent efficiency on total module area and 15.9 percent on aperture area (one in the industry unequaled efficiency).
 In April 2015, Manz surpassed these numbers again and presented an impressive new efficiency world record for CIGS thin-film solar modules on mass production line with a module efficiency of 16 percent.